-Excelling at technical chess is a quality rarely found below top level chess.
+Excelling at technical chess is a quality rarely found below top-level chess.
 The ability to convert winning positions into a full point with certainty is something every player should work on until it is polished at a medium/high level.
 As you already can imagine, this is easier said than done and even Grandmasters struggle with this issue at times.
-In this article, we wanted to shed some light in an endgame that may seem easy at first sight but still takes a fair amount of work in order to bring home the full point.
+In this article, we wanted to shed some light on an endgame that may seem easy at first sight but still takes a fair amount of work in order to bring home the full point.

 As you already can imagine, this is easier said than done and even Grandmasters struggle with this issue at times.

-In this article, we wanted to shed some light in an endgame that may seem easy at first sight but still takes a fair amount of work in order to bring home the full point.
+In this article, we wanted to shed some light on an endgame that may seem easy at first sight but still takes a fair amount of work in order to bring home the full point.

 This is the endgame in question: